-These items list the current states of the CPU and environment (using RT1 and RT2 to detect them.) temperatures as well as fan speeds (CPU fan and chassis fan).
+These items list the current states of the CPU and environment temperatures as well as fan speeds (CPU fan and chassis fan).
 It cann't be changed by the user.
 The following items list the voltage states of the system power.
 It is also unchangeable.